syedumerahmedcode/primefaces/README.md

 - The index page is available at: _http://localhost:8080/index.xhtml_

-_JSF & PrimeFaces & Spring tutorial - Part 2_
+_JSF & PrimeFaces & Spring tutorial - Part 2: JSF in Eclipse_

 - **How to make intelliSense/Code assist work for JSF**(Follow everything defined in part 2 of the readme file)?
 Help ---> Eclipse Marketplace ---> Search for 'JBoss Tools' ---> We selected luna ---> In the next window, we only select JSF.